-One such man was George Eitelman, who was born in 1859, came to Fort Worth from Cleveland in 1878.
+One such man was George Eitelman, who was born in 1859 in Ohio, came to Fort Worth from Cleveland in 1878.

 Blacksmiths were a vital part of life into the twentieth century, even in cities, even after the advent of the automobile.
 Blacksmiths used two primary tools—fire and steel—to make and repair tools, weapons, farm implements, cooking utensils, carriages and wagons, furniture.
 Like many blacksmiths, of course, Eitelman also shoed horses and mules.

 In 1888 brother Michael A. Eitelman (1855-1943) joined George.
 Geo.
 Eitelman’s Park Shoeing Shop became “Eitelman Bros., Blacksmiths.”

 In 1890 the Eitelman blacksmith shop was one of many businesses that closed to allow employees to attend the opening of the second season of the Spring Palace exhibition.

 In the 1890s the second generation of Eitelmans joined the team.
 That’s Michael’s son Edward (born 1881) on the far left, then brothers George and Michael.

 By 1899 Michael Eitelman had his own blacksmith shop a block down the street from George’s.

 That dark mass to the left of Edward and Michael is a mound of discarded horseshoes.
 By the time that mound of shoes was sold for scrap, it would obscure the “Eitel” in the “Eitelman & Son” sign, weigh thirty-two tons, and measure twenty feet by eight feet by four feet.

 Father Michael ran the carriage shop; son Edward ran the shoeing shop.
 Edward would later remember that a shoer’s busy season was spring, when the weather warmed and mules that pulled ice wagons were back on the street in those days before refrigeration.
 Horses and mules that worked on cobbled, paved, or bricked streets in the city required shoeing about once a month, Edward said.
 Turn-around time was shoeing was about thirty minutes.
 The charge for shoeing a horse was one dollar before World War I. The war brought shortages and price hikes, and the charge doubled, Edward remembered.

 Son Edward lived next door.
 As his business and his family expanded, so did his house.